 This mode is used to set up options that cannot be changed while the controller is in use (e.g., the number of teeth).
 Switching to configure mode will cause an I/O lockout.
+An I/O lockout is a safety precaution to make sure the engine is shut down prior to changing configuration settings.
 A conformation dialog is in place so that the control is not accidentally placed in configuration mode.